 - The people used a mail piece we would not have approved.

-- They got over-zealous and expanded the mail list to include potential voters who did not want to receive the mail piece.
+- They got over-zealous and expanded the mailing list to include potential voters who did not want to receive the mail piece.

 If we want to reduce expedient behavior, the first step is to learn how to identify its tell-tale signs.